 Large uploads can fail before the application code ever sees the request, which blocks media libraries, backup restores, theme or plugin installers, and bulk imports that depend on normal multipart uploads.
 Raising the effective PHP upload size limit lets legitimate requests reach the application instead of being discarded at the runtime boundary.

-The main upload ceiling comes from more than one directive. upload_max_filesize limits each uploaded file, post_max_size limits the full request body, and larger uploads can still require extra memory_limit headroom while the application parses archives, images, or other heavy payloads.
-When the request body exceeds post_max_size, the upload never reaches normal application handling and the submitted body can arrive without the expected $_POST or $_FILES data.
+The upload ceiling is a chain rather than one setting. upload_max_filesize limits each uploaded file, post_max_size limits the full request body, and larger uploads can still need extra memory_limit headroom while the application parses archives, images, or other heavy payloads.
+When a request exceeds post_max_size, the body can reach the script without the expected $_POST or $_FILES data.

-Change the runtime that actually serves the site, not only the CLI binary in PATH.
-PHP-FPM pool directives, per-directory .user.ini files on CGI/FastCGI, or smaller request-body limits in Apache, Nginx, or a reverse proxy can still win over the base php.ini file.
-Per-directory .user.ini changes are cached rather than applied immediately, so verification needs to happen against the same site path that handles the real upload.
+Verify the same runtime that serves the site, not only the CLI binary in PATH.
+PHP-FPM pool directives, per-directory .user.ini files on CGI/FastCGI, Apache overrides, or smaller request-body limits in Apache, Nginx, a load balancer, or another reverse proxy can still override the base php.ini file.

 Related: How to increase PHP memory limit